lcampit/lcampit/README.md

 Hi, I’m @Leo-Campo, complete name's Leonardo Campitelli.
 I'm a newly graduated Computer Science Engineer aching to put my studies and techniques developed while studying to the test.

-I'm a really interested in discovering new technologies ad tools to help me become a better developer and Software Engineer.
+I love to discover new technologies and tools to help me become a better developer and Software Engineer.
 I'll upload on github my main works and projects
 I've been working on.

 As of now I'm studying and getting acquainted with Machine Learning and Neural Network techniques, which may be described as my two main area of expertise.
 Nontheless I'm a